the message center

 Calls are handled based on your documented instructions.

-Operators are responsible for applying those instructions correctly within a defined process, ensuring consistent handling regardless of who answers or when the call comes in.
+Operators apply these instructions within a consistent process, ensuring consistent handling regardless of who answers or when the call comes in

 Live Answering — When You Want It